 PhD students in the Division of the Humanities at the University of Chicago are essential members of a vibrant intellectual community in which students learn to become scholars and teachers.
 We prepare our PhD students to advance knowledge in their discipline and provide pedagogical training to assist in the development of their critical thinking skills and scholarship.
 This training has led to strong career outcomes for PhD students including faculty positions at prestigious research institutions, as well as pivotal roles in museums, businesses, and nonprofits worldwide.

-As of Fall Quarter 2020, all PhD students will be expected to complete their degrees in no more than eight years.
-Students admitted to doctoral study are awarded a six-year fellowship that includes full tuition, a stipend, and health insurance.
-Students who remain enrolled in years 7 and 8 are eligible to receive financial support for tuition and health insurance.
 We invite you to review data on the outcomes achieved by PhD students in your program of interest within the Division of the Humanities.
-If you have questions about the outcomes data for your program of interest, contact the Dean of Students office at email@example.com.
+If you have questions about the outcomes data for your program of interest, contact the Dean of Students office at firstname.lastname@example.org.

 - Art History